Hello again. Daryl here. I hope you’re all safe and well, difficult as that may be.

 Whatever you decide to do, I challenge you to make real changes in your life.

-I challenge you to take concrete steps that demonstrate the depth of your commitment towards realising a world in which tomorrow is less pathetic than today.
+I challenge you to demonstrate the depth of your commitment towards realising a world in which tomorrow is less pathetic than today.

 I challenge you to be a candle in the dark.